Alimony Attorney in Houston

 Ensuring Fair Spousal Maintenance Orders

 Alimony – known as spousal maintenance in Texas – is a court-ordered form of financial support paid by one spouse to the other during and after the divorce.
 Alimony is intended to help a lower-earning spouse support themselves and gain financial independence following a divorce.
 Spousal support is not ordered in every divorce case, but it is common when there is a substantial difference between each spouse’s income.

-Whether you are seeking alimony, hoping to negotiate low payments, or hoping to avoid paying alimony altogether, you can turn to the Law Offices of Frank E. Mann, P.C. for guidance and legal support.
+Whether you are seeking alimony, hoping to negotiate low payments, or hoping to avoid paying spousal maintenance altogether, you can turn to the Law Offices of Frank E. Mann, P.C. for guidance and legal support.
 Our Houston alimony attorney is extremely familiar with Texas’ spousal maintenance laws and guidelines.
 We can put that knowledge and experience to work for you.

 Call us at (713) 903-8112 to discuss your spousal maintenance case during a free case evaluation with an alimony attorney.